[?] Subscribe To This Site

 starstarstarstarstar

-bathroom issues NEW
+bathroom issues

-by: marina
+by: Marina

 I think it might be an idea to put something like a few peas in the bowl and get him to aim at them i know it sounds crazy but it becomes fun.